uguozc01/LibraryChecker/README.md

 # LibraryChecker
-check which Github libraries a github user has used for a spesific programming language
+check which libraries a github user has used for a spesific programming language in their projects

 GENERAL